Workday Response on CVE-2021-44228 Apache Log4j

 More Reading

-The seamless transfer of data between the United States and European Union plays a vital role in driving the digital economy, and enabling multinational companies to effectively manage their global workforces.
-Workday Chief Privacy Officer Barbara Cosgrove shares what the Executive Order on transatlantic data transfers means for Workday customers, and for the future.
+The seamless transfer of data between the United States and European Union plays a vital role in driving the digital economy and enabling multinational companies to effectively manage their global workforces.
+Workday Chief Privacy Officer Barbara Cosgrove shares an update on what the new EU-US Data Privacy Framework means for Workday customers, and for the future. |